GeneMAP-Research/genemap-research.github.io/docs/gwas/idat-to-vcf.md

   - [Get a pre-compiled binary of gtc2vcf plugin for bcftools](#get-gtc)
   - [Convert Illumina IDAT files to GTC files](#idat-gtc)
   - [Convert GTC to VCF](#gtc-vcf)

+{: .important }
+> See the Nextflow workflow [here](https://genemap-research.github.io/docs/gwas/idat-to-vcf-workflow/)
+> It is useful for batch processing and efficiency

 ## Requirements